vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions/LookRotation.md

 <<Code/Info/Quaternions/LookRotation 1.html>>

 ### Description
-Constructs an orientation with ::`forward`::{.quaternion-forward} and ::`upwards`::{.quaternion-up}.
+Creates a rotation with ::`forward`::{.quaternion-forward} and ::`upwards`::{.quaternion-up}.
-::`upwards`::{.quaternion-up} is used as a hint to the orientation, and ::`right`::{.quaternion-right} is the cross-product between the two.
+::`upwards`::{.quaternion-up} is used to guide the orientation, and ::`right`::{.quaternion-right} is the cross-product between it and ::`forward`::{.quaternion-forward}.

-Combined with [Vector3.Cross](https://docs.unity3d.com/ScriptReference/Vector3.Cross.html) this function is a staple for creating orientations with surface alignment and facing directions in mind.
+Combined with [Vector3.Cross](https://docs.unity3d.com/ScriptReference/Vector3.Cross.html) this function is a staple for creating orientations aligned to surfaces.

 ### Interactive Diagram